3 steps to fast track your way to "financial freedom"

 “What you own, ends up owning you.”

-If you own a boat for example, then that incurs time and money spent in cleaning, anti-fouling, marina berth fees, maintenance….and so on.
+If you own a boat for example, then that incurs time and money spent cleaning, anti-fouling, marina berth fees, maintenance….and so on.

 The less things you own, the freer and lighter you’ll be in both your pocket and head space.